xingruoyu/Coursera_Module3_Assignment/README.md

 - [CodeBook.md](https://github.com/xingruoyu/Coursera_Module3_Assignment/blob/master/CodeBook.md)

 # How to check result "tidy.txt"
+- Download the dataset, save and unzip under your direcoty
+- Note: Do not change the name of the data folder, it should remain "UCI_HAR_Dataset"
+- Open the script "run_analysis.R" in R studio and run
-use command: read.table("tidy.txt", header = TRUE)
+- Use command: read.table("tidy.txt", header = TRUE)

 # Dependencies
-- Download the dataset, save and unzip under your direcoty Do not change the name of the data folder, it should remain "UCI_HAR_Dataset"
-- Open the script "run_analysis.R" in R studio and run
 - The R script assumes that the dplyr package was installed.

+# Study design
+- Import test data, subject id, feature(variable names) dataset into data frames
+- Combine the above 3 dataset into one
+- Perform same procedures to the train datasets
+- Combine test and train dataset
+- Extract dataset with variables with string "mean" and "std"
+- Replaced activity IDs with the activity labels for readability
+- Group the dataset based on subject IDs and activity
+- Calculate mean for the new dataset, saving under "result"
+- Write the "result" as "tidy.txt" as final output

 # More information
 You can find more info about this assignment from [here](https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project).